-One particularly worrying feature of fiscal policies during the past 35 years is that deficits and rising public debts have been a permanent feature of the policy landscape.
-Whether we focus on the rich industrial countries or countries in the developing world, budget balances have been negative in every single year during the past 35 years, with an average deficit in excess of 3 percent of GDP for both groups of countries.3 Countries may run fiscal deficits for a variety of reasons.
+One particular worrying feature of fiscal policies during the past 35 years is that deficits and rising public debts have been a permanent feature of the policy landscape.
+Whether we focus on the rich industrial countries or countries in the developing world, budget balances have been negative in every single year during the past 35 years, with an average deficit in excess of 3% of Gross Domestic Product (GDP) for both groups of countries.
+Countries may run fiscal deficits for a variety of reasons.
 An economic recession may weaken revenues and push up certain types of expenditures (e.g., unemployment compensation), especially if governments use deficit spending as a way of stimulating the economy through fiscal multiplier effects.
-4 The prices of key export commodities in international markets may fall and this may undermine trade-related revenues.
+The prices of key export commodities in international markets may fall and this may undermine trade-related revenues.
 In some countries natural disasters may put pressures on budgets, as governments try to respond to emergency needs.
 However, as noted by Kumar and Ter-Minassian (2007), the persistence over time of deficits and the corresponding unyielding rise in public indebtedness suggest that other factors could be at work, that go beyond those identified above and that more fundamentally may reflect certain institutional weaknesses that undermine fiscal discipline and responsible management of public resources.

 Perhaps nothing has underscored more the fundamental importance of the budget and the sustainability of the public finances for economic growth than the aftermath of the 2008-2009 global financial crisis and the dramatic deterioration of the fiscal accounts that has accompanied it.
 Indeed, it is clear that the most distinctive and worrisome feature of the current global economic situation is the huge increase in public indebtedness by the industrial countries that the crisis has brought about.
-In this paper this dramatic fiscal deterioration will be used as the starting point for a more detailed analysis of the various issues underlying the budget and the apparent inability of governments everywhere to show greater fiscal discipline.
+In this paper, this dramatic fiscal deterioration will be used as the starting point for a more detailed analysis of the various issues underlying the budget and the apparent inability of governments everywhere to show greater fiscal discipline.
 In particular, it will be argued that shortcomings in fiscal management pose a serious threat to the global economy at a time when, for a variety of reasons, budgets are likely to come under increasing pressure in coming years.

 According to the IMF's October World Economic Outlook (2010, p.
-18) in the major advanced economies the average fiscal deficit jumped from 2 percent of GDP in 2007 to some 9 percent of GDP in 2009, greater than any deficit seen since the end of World War II.
-In some countries like the United States, Japan, the United Kingdom, Greece and Spain the deficit widened to levels in excess of 10 percent of GDP.
-In the latest (2013) IMF medium term forecasts public debt in the advanced economies rises from some 73 percent of GDP in 2007 to 104 percent of GDP in 2018.
-However, should economic growth be weaker, or the needs of the financial sector larger, or the losses sustained by pension funds higher, this ratio could rise above 130 percent of GDP by 2018.
-In reference to the period after the onset of the crisis Jean-Claude Trichet (2010), the then head of the European Central Bank said: "the fiscal deterioration we are experiencing is unprecedented in magnitude and geographical scope.
-By the end of this year, government debt in the euro area will have grown by more than 20 percentage points over a period of only four years, from 2007-2011.
-The equivalent figures for the US and Japan are between 35 and 45 percentage points."
+18) in the major advanced economies, the average fiscal deficit jumped from 2% of GDP in 2007 to some 9% of GDP in 2009, greater than any deficit seen since the end of World War II.
+In some countries like the United States (U.S.), Japan, the United Kingdom (UK), Greece and Spain the deficit widened to levels in excess of 10% of GDP.
+In the latest (2013) IMF medium term forecasts, public debt in the advanced economies rises from some 73% of GDP in 2007 to 104% of GDP in 2018 IMF (2013a).
+However, should

-3 This interesting statistic is provided by Kumar and Ter-Minassian (2007) and refers to the period 1975-2006.
+&lt;sup>1 This interesting statistic is provided by Kumar and Ter-Minassian (2007) and refers to the period 1975-2006.
 We can extrapolate it to 2013, confident in the assumption that the fiscal data for the past 6 years will only have worsened the average size of the deficit.

-4 After the crisis, there has been renewed interest in the scholarly literature in trying to measure the multiplier effect of deficit-financed government expenditure.
-A recent review by Valerie Ramey (2011) concludes that the multiplier is likely between 0.8 and 1.5.
+&lt;sup>2 After the crisis, there has been renewed interest in the scholarly literature in trying to measure the multiplier effect of deficit-financed government expenditure.
+A recent review by Ramey (2011) concludes that the multiplier is likely between 0.8 and 1.5.